Fighting Curriculum Bans and Classroom Censorship

 [Go back to Inclusive Schools and Honest Education main page]

-We believe that parents and schools must work together to ensure that every child gets a quality education — one that recognizes their unique needs and provides them with the resources they need to reach their full potential, no matter their race or background.
+We believe that parents and schools must work together to ensure that every child gets a quality education — one that recognizes their unique needs and provides them with the resources they need to reach their full potential.

-In the wake of George Floyd’s murder in 2020 more people came together to oppose long-entrenched issues such as police brutality, institutionalized racism, and other oppressive systems.
-In response, there has been a growing effort to prevent students from learning to think critically and learn about the world, eliminate school district diversity, equity, and inclusion committees, and restrict teachers’ speech with the threat of lawsuits.
+In the wake of George Floyd’s murder in 2020, people came together to oppose long-entrenched issues like police brutality, institutionalized racism, and other oppressive systems.
+In response, there has been a backlash of growing efforts to prevent students from learning to think critically about the world; eliminate school district diversity, equity, and inclusion committees; and restrict teachers’ speech with the threat of lawsuits.

 Parents across Pennsylvania want truthful education, classrooms where students are valued and accepted, and curriculum that teaches students the true history of our nation –– the good and the bad –– so our children can see how far we’ve come while also learning about how to build a better antiracist future for us all.